It has been said that dogs are “Man’s Best Friend.” If the tables were turned, could it be said that man is a “Dog’s Best Friend?”

 Friendships flourish with good communication.
 But we weren’t born knowing how to communicate with dogs.
 They have their language, and we have ours.
 A good dog owner will bridge the communication gap by learning to “speak dog.”
 Here’s a story that gave me insight to how a dog might feel when faced with a frustrated person who doesn’t speak his language.

 When I first moved to France, I spoke French fairly well, but there was one phrase I hadn’t yet learned.
 Driving one day, I was stopped by a police officer, who said, “Arrete le contact.”
 Not understanding, I looked at him bewildered.
 He repeated in a louder voice, “Arrete le contact!”
 I told him in French I didn’t understand, but I spoke well enough that he must not have believed me.
 Again he repeated, this time in an angry loud voice, “Arrete le contact!”
 I became frightened and was about to cry when he gave up and motioned me away in complete frustration.
-That evening my husband explained the officer was asking me to STOP THE ENGINE, a protocol the police take while randomly controlling cars for safety.
+That evening my husband explained that the officer was asking me to STOP THE ENGINE, a protocol the police take while randomly controlling cars for safety.

 I wonder if dogs feel bewildered and scared, as I did, when they’re being scolded for something they never learned?
 To our dogs, we’ re speaking a different language.
 That officer must have thought I was being disobedient, when in fact I had no idea what he was asking of me.
 I don’t believe there are “bad” dogs, only dogs living in a world where they’re misunderstood.
-Please be patient, with your dog, and with yourself.
+Please be patient with your dog, and with yourself.
 New languages take time to learn.
 Your dog is speaking all day long, with his eyes, ears, tail, the way he moves, barks, and breathes.
 He’s also eagerly trying to figure you out.

 Dig Deeper: Improve communication with your dog.